 5. Let the sunlight in

-Natural sunlight is eco-friendly, free and has been used for hundreds of years as a sterilizer, a bleacher and natural stain remover.
+Natural sunlight is eco-friendly, free and has been used for hundreds of years as a sterilizer, a bleacher and a natural stain remover.
 Once you have applied your natural stain remover, you can often assist the process by putting the piece of clothing or fabric out in the sun to help speed up the process.

 This works best for white fabrics, and for stains such as sweat and dirt where you are using a combination of a natural liquid bleach ( like hydrogen peroxide) and the bleaching abilities of sunlight to bring your clothes back to their natural white color.